When is my Blackboard course available for me?

 Who can I go to if the OSIRIS information about my course (shown in Blackboard) is not correct?

 If this information is not correct, it is important that this is rectified as soon as possible, so that the right information is included in both OSIRIS and in Blackboard.
-Ask the OSIRIS key user to correct the information.
+Ask the OSIRIS key user (page only available in Dutch) to correct the information.

 I want to use a single Blackboard course for more than one course code.
 Is that possible?